ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

-IMA, Integrity Measurement Architecture {{IMA}}) increases the number of objects to be attested by one or two orders of magnitude, involves software that's updated and changed frequently, and introduces processes that begin in unpredictable order.
+IMA, Integrity Measurement Architecture {{IMA}}) increases the number of objects to be attested by one or two orders of magnitude, involves software that's updated and changed frequently, and introduces processes that begin in an unpredictable order.

 TCG and others (including the Linux community) are working on methods and procedures for attesting the operating system and application software, but